ShimaaSaleh2002/awesome-quotes-/README.md

-a scrollable list of quotes
+ a scrollable list of quotes.

 you can delete a specific quote by clicking the delete button
 -----------------------------------
 <img src = "https://github.com/user-attachments/assets/f682d914-5b73-4130-8a00-224bab2c8fd4" width = 400  height = 800>